MoMaF/sparql/README.md

 # sparql
 SPARQL scripts.
 Samples and also scripts used for updating actual data in triple store

+# Update scripts

+These scripts update the datasets in the database.
+They should be run only by the triple store admin, and are placed here only for documentation.

 ## `wikidata_person.rq`

 Script used to update person data.
 This script places the imported